 Johne’s disease in cattle, also known as paratuberculosis, is a long-term infectious condition that affects the digestive system of cattle and other ruminants.
-It is considered one of the important cattle bacterial diseases that can gradually impact herd health and productivity.
+Johne’s disease is considered one of the important cattle bacterial diseases that can gradually impact herd health and productivity.
 The disease is caused by the bacterium Mycobacterium avium subspecies paratuberculosis, which mainly targets the lining of the small intestine.

-What is the Cause of Johne’s Disease in Cattle?
+Cause of Johne’s Disease in Cattle?

 Johne’s disease in cattle is caused by the bacterium Mycobacterium avium subspecies paratuberculosis (MAP).
 This microorganism is responsible for paratuberculosis, a long-term infection that mainly affects the lower part of the small intestine in cattle and other ruminants.